Moving Abroad Checklist: What to Do When Moving Country

-So, what’s the best way to prepare for the life change?
-We’ve created a moving overseas checklist to help you get organised for arriving in your destination country.
-Follow these steps to ensure you’ve got everything covered when moving abroad.
+So, what’s the best way to prepare?
+We’ve created a checklist for moving abroad to help you get organised.
+Follow these steps to ensure you’ve got everything covered when moving to another country.

 Get the correct documents

-Here's a list of documents to get you started:
+Here's a list of some of the documents you might need:

 - Passport – check that it’s in date